 We people have always had a thing for puzzles.
 From jigsaws to Rubik’s cubes, they seem to be taking up a lot of our free time.
 We’re not the only ones intrigued by them: dogs also enjoy a good puzzle!

 Dog behaviorists recommend a daily dose of a puppy puzzle game to challenge them mentally.
 These puppy puzzles can also provide enough stimulation to keep your friend occupied and busy when it’s home alone for many hours.

-There are many puzzles to choose from on the market, all of them providing an exciting mental stimulation for your pet.
+There are many puzzles to choose from on the market, all of them providing exciting mental stimulation for your pet.
 Dogs have to turn knobs, open drawers, flip lids, and lift bones to free their treats.
-This will stimulate your pup’s intellect and add problem-solving into their daily routine.
+This will stimulate your pup’s intellect and add problem-solving to their daily routine.

 The greatest benefit from these dog mental stimulation toys is their ability to successfully cure boredom.
 Moreover, they’re a great way to interact with your dog and build a stronger relationship with him.